Updated October 31, 2023

 - However, the underlying concept remains the same: revenue represents the total income reported, which encompasses all expenses and other payment obligations.
 In this section, we will consider a company’s revenue.

-Revenue of a company is the income received directly from sales and is reported as “Sales Income” or “Gross Income” or “Gross Revenue”.
-This should not be confused with profit.
-As this figure includes costs and expenses which are related to that period, it is just considered as total sales.
+- This should not be confused with profit.
+As this figure includes costs and expenses related to that period, it is considered total sales.
 This is the beginning point of a profit and loss statement.

-There are different levels at which each type of costs and expenses are subtracted from revenue (profit is calculated at each level).
-The final profit amount calculated (Net Profit) is also known as “Income”.
-Net Profit is also derived to calculate the payout to be made by a company to its stockholders.
+- There are different levels at which each type of cost and expense is subtracted from revenue (profit is calculated at each level).
+Net Profit is also derived from calculating the payout to be made by a company to its stockholders.